Platform service API¶

 "severity": "error",

-"code": "E_UNKNOWN_TOOL",
+"code": "E_TOOL_REF",

-"message": "Tool 'web_search' is not registered.",
+"message": "Tool 'web_search' is referenced but not defined.",

 "path": "agent.tools"